 “It sounds more Silmarillion era.
 Not to get nerdy, but it’s the Second Age of Middle Earth.”

 Amazon has revealed that the series will be set during the 3,441-year period before the events of The Fellowship of the Ring.
 In the JRR Tolkien timeline, this is known as the Age of Númenor, or the Second Age.
+They have also released a synopsis for what it will be about!

 This means, unfortunately, that we probably won’t see many of the characters from the original series in it, as they weren’t around during this time.